 Transportation planning is vital to the success of the transportation system of a region.
-The Goldsboro MTP serves as a blueprint for guiding transportation investments, directing federal, state, and local dollars towards projects that the community needs and values.
+The Goldsboro 2045 MTP serves as a blueprint for guiding transportation investments and directing federal, state, and local dollars towards projects that the community needs and values.

-On a broader level, the MTP is governed by the Fixing America's Surface Transportation Act (FAST Act), transportation legislation that ensures that the plan meets federal requirements: strengthening America's highways, establishing a performance-based program, creating jobs and supporting economic growth, supporting the United States Department of Transportation's (USDOT) aggressive safety agenda, streamlining Federal Highway Administration (FHWA) transportation programs, accelerating project delivery, and promoting innovation.
-The FAST Act legislation extends through 2020.
-The ten federal planning factors listed below directly influence the goals and objectives of the 2045 MTP, which in turn guided project selection and evaluation.
+On a broader level, the Goldsboro 2045 MTP is governed by the Fixing America's Surface Transportation Act (FAST Act).
+The FAST Act is transportation legislation that ensures that the plan addresses the following federal requirements: strengthening America's highways, establishing a performance-based program, creating jobs and supporting economic growth, supporting the United States Department of Transportation's (USDOT) aggressive safety agenda, streamlining Federal Highway Administration (FHWA) transportation programs, accelerating project delivery, and promoting innovation.
+The FAST Act extends through fiscal year 2020.
+The ten federal planning factors listed below directly influenced the goals and objectives of the Goldsboro 2045 MTP, which in turn, guided project selection and evaluation.

-- Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency. - Increase the safety of the transportation system for motorized and nonmotorized users. - Increase the security of the transportation system for motorized and nonmotorized users. - Increase the accessibility and mobility of people and for freight. - Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements, and state and local planned growth and economic development patterns. - Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight. - Promote efficient system management and operation. - Emphasize the preservation of the existing transportation system. - Improve the resiliency and reliability of the transportation system and reduce or mitigate stormwater impacts of surface transportation. - Enhance travel and tourism.
+- Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency. - Increase the safety of the transportation system for motorized and nonmotorized users. - Increase the security of the transportation system for motorized and nonmotorized users. - Increase the accessibility and mobility of people and for freight. - Protect and enhance the environment, promote energy conservation, improve the quality of life, promote consistency between transportation improvements, and state and local planned growth and economic development patterns.

+- Enhance the integration and connectivity of the transportation system, across and between modes, and for people and freight. - Promote efficient system management and operation. - Emphasize the preservation of the existing transportation system. - Improve the resiliency and reliability of the transportation system and reduce or mitigate storm-water impacts of surface transportation. - Enhance travel and tourism.